bourumir-wyngs/rs-opw-kinematics/README.md

 - For kinematic singularity at J5 = 0&deg; or J5 = &plusmn;180&deg; positions this solver provides reasonable J4 and J6
   values close to the previous positions of these joints (and not arbitrary that may result in a large jerk of the real robot)
-- With some limitations (see below), OPW parameters can be automatically exctracted form URDF or XACRO content.
+- For robots where parameter b is zero (see the drawing), parameters (and constraints) can be extracted directly from the URDF file.
+Such robots represent a very large proportion of all robots with spherical wrists.

 The solver currently uses 64-bit floats (Rust f64), providing the positional accuracy below 1&micro;m for the two robots tested.